tytydraco/yessleep/out/All_the_kids_at_school_lost_their_teeth_on_the_same_day.md

 We looked for months.
 Hell, the whole country looked.

 We didn’t know how to grieve on such a scale.
-Two hundred and ninety kids missing.
+Two hundred and ninety kids ran out of the auditorium, missing.

 The Tooth Fairy’s pictures and videos were spread everywhere.
 I saw him online every day for weeks.